Designed data sync experiences that help recruiters understand, trust, and recover from automated background processes across multiple data sources.

 Web platform with seamless mobile responsiveness.

-• High-risk actions required explicit user intent
+• High-risk actions require explicit intent (no accidental merges)

 • Automation was optional, reversible, and transparent